The symmetric representation of lines in $\text{PG}(\mathbb{F}^3 \otimes \mathbb{F}^3)$: Line stabilisers for a finite field

 For $q$ even, the first orbit is represented by the above line with $\gamma=1$.
-The rank-2 point corresponding to $y=0$ lies in the nucleus plane, and the other rank-2 point does not.
-The point $P_1$ is the nucleus of the conic $\cC(P_1)$ and therefore the stabiliser of $\cC(P_1)$, $Q$ and $P_1$ is isomorphic to $E_q:C_{q-1}$.
+The rank-2 point $P_1$ corresponding to $y=0$ lies in the nucleus plane, and the other rank-2 point ($P_2$, say, corresponding to $x=0$) does not.
+The point $P_1$ is the nucleus of the conic $\cC(P_1)$ and so the stabiliser of $\cC(P_1)$, $Q$ and $P_1$ is isomorphic to $E_q:C_{q-1}$.
 The stabiliser of $\cC(P_2)$, $Q$ and $P_2$ is trivial since $P_2$ is on a secant through $Q$.
 The other orbit is represented by

 Neither rank-2 point lies in the nucleus plane.
 The point $P_3$ corresponding to $y=0$ is not the nucleus of $\cC(P_3)$, but it is on the tangent through $Q$.
 The stabiliser of $\cC(P_3)$, $Q$ and $P_3$ is therefore isomorphic to $E_q$.
 The stabiliser of $\cC(P_2)$, $Q$ and $P_2$ is trivial since $P_2$ is on a secant through $Q$.
 We conclude that the total number of lines arising from the tensor orbit $o_{13}$ for $q$ even is